-- Prior to the first class day ............
-100% (less \$20 matriculation fee) - 2.
-On the first class day......80 % of total fees - 3.
-On the second class day.....50 % of total fees - 4.
-Third class day and after.....No refund.
+- 1. Prior to the first class day......100% (less \$20 matriculation fee) - 2.
+On the first class day 80 % of total fees - 3.
+On the second class day 50 % of total fees - 4.
+Third class day and after No refund.

 Withdrawing from the College does not relieve a student of financial obligations under the Installment Payment Agreement or for any student loans as these are the student's legal financial commitments.
 Refunds will be processed in accordance with the published schedule.
-Withdrawing from the College must be done with an advisor in order for the student to receive a refund.